uuhan/nodex/README.md

 ### Version Guard

-make share the node api version is large or equal than your compiled addon's.
+make sure the node api version is large or equal than your compiled addon's.

 ```rust
 nodex_api::napi_guard!(env.napi_version()?);